Yulia Tymoshenko: Local elections 2020

-Parliamentary and political activities (2019–present)
+Parliamentary and political activities (2019–2021)

 In the 2019 parliamentary election, she led the Batkivshchyna list which came in third, with 8.18% of the vote and 26 seats in parliament.
 Tymoshenko became a member of the Parliamentary Committee on Social Policy and Protection of Veterans' Rights.
 Tymoshenko's activities in this session of the Rada focussed on opposition to lifting the moratorium on land sales and pushing for government action to lower energy prices.

 At the start of the term, Tymoshenko's party supported a number of measures put forward by the ruling Servant of the People party.
 On the first day of the new session of the Rada, Tymoshenko's party supported the bill on lifting parliamentary immunity.
 On 3 September 2019, the Batkivshchyna party supported the referral to the Constitutional Court of a bill to reduce the number of deputies.

 However, in November 2019, after the parliament passed a bill to lift the moratorium on land sales, Yulia Tymoshenko announced her transition to opposition to the ruling Servant of the People party.
 On 18 November 2019, Tymoshenko appealed to the Constitutional Court to immediately consider the petition for the bill on the "land market".
 In December 2019, Tymoshenko united more than 40 political and public organizations that oppose the sale of land in the National Headquarters for the Protection of Native Land.
 On 15 December 2019, the National Headquarters approved demands to President Volodymyr Zelenskyy that it be necessary to postpone the adoption of "land laws", extend the moratorium and announce a referendum.
 The National Corps also joined the all-Ukrainian protest action initiated by the National Headquarters for the Protection of the Motherland.
 On 19 December 2019, Yulia Tymoshenko and Batkivshchyna deputies addressed the National Anti-Corruption Bureau of Ukraine with a statement pointing to conflicts of interest and corruption in the Parliamentary Committee on Agrarian Policy during the consideration of the law on land sales.